Iterative Phase Retrieval Algorithms for Scanning Transmission Electron Microscopy: Introduction

 \section{Introduction}

-The ``phase problem'' -- describing the loss of phase information of complex-valued scattering objects during intensity measurements -- is a well-known challenge in many imaging and diffraction fields including crystallography, astronomy, and microscopy~\cite{fienup1982phase}. \textit{Phase contrast imaging} techniques, such as Zernike phase contrast microscopy (PCM)~\cite{zernike1942phase, danev2001transmission} and differential phase contrast (DPC)~\cite{dekkers1974differential}, attempt to solve this by converting phase variations in the object plane into intensity variations in the imaging plane.
-Conversely, \textit{phase retrieval} techniques attempt to recover the missing phase information by leveraging redundant information in the dataset and prior information such as finite support and positivity in the form of projections and regularization constraints~\cite{fienup1982phase,Rodenburg2019}.
-Such techniques often involve iterative reconstruction algorithms and are thus are also referred to as \textit{computational} or \textit{lensless} imaging techniques ~\cite{boominathan2022recent}.
+The ``phase problem'' -- describing the loss of phase information of complex valued scattering samples during intensity measurements -- is a well-known challenge in many imaging and diffraction fields including crystallography, astronomy, and microscopy~\citep{fienup1982phase}. \textit{Phase contrast imaging} techniques, such as Zernike phase contrast microscopy (PCM)~\citep{zernike1942phase, danev2001transmission} and differential phase contrast (DPC)~\citep{dekkers1974differential}, attempt to solve this by converting phase variations in the object plane into intensity variations in the imaging plane.
+Conversely, \textit{phase retrieval} techniques attempt to recover the missing phase information by leveraging redundant information in the dataset and prior information such as finite support and positivity in the form of projections and regularization constraints~\citep{fienup1982phase,Rodenburg2019}.
+Such techniques often involve iterative reconstruction algorithms and are thus are also referred to as \textit{computational} or \textit{lensless} imaging techniques ~\citep{boominathan2022recent}.
+Phase retrieval techniques offer particular promise in scanning transmission electron microscopy (STEM), because they enable the observation of otherwise imperceptible signals from weakly scattering and dose sensitive samples~\citep{pennycook2019,Zhou2020,scheid2023,ophus2023quantitative}.

-Phase retrieval techniques offer particular promise in (scanning) transmission electron microscopy (S/TEM) as they enable the dose-efficient observation of otherwise imperceptible signals from weakly-scattering and dose-sensitive samples~\cite{pennycook2019,Zhou2020,scheid2023}.
-While early phase retrieval microscopy techniques such as coherent diffractive imaging (CDI) used a parallel-beam illumination and a single diffraction measurement~\cite{miao1999extending}, significant advantages can be conferred by the diversity of information obtained in scanning a converged-beam illumination across the sample and collecting diffraction intensities at each probe position.
-In electron microscopy this imaging mode is often referred to as 4D scanning transmission electron microscopy (4D-STEM) (\cref{fig:overview}a), due to the dimensionality of the resulting dataset having two (real-space) scan dimensions and two (reciprocal-space) diffraction dimensions~\cite{ophus2019four}.
+While early phase retrieval microscopy techniques such as coherent diffractive imaging (CDI) used parallel-beam illumination and a single diffraction measurement~\citep{miao1999extending}, significant advantages can be conferred by the diversity of information obtained in scanning a converged beam across the sample and collecting diffraction intensities at each probe position.
+In electron microscopy this imaging mode is often referred to as 4D scanning transmission electron microscopy (4D-STEM) (\cref{fig:overview}a), due to the dimensionality of the resulting dataset, having two (real-space) scan dimensions and two (reciprocal-space) diffraction dimensions~\citep{ophus2019four}.